No3x/compose-github-release-updater/README.md

 - GitHub repository that publishes installable APKs

 ## Installation
 The project is wired for JitPack and Maven publishing.
-After the first tagged release you can depend on it with:
+You can depend on it via JitPack with:

 ```kotlin
 // settings.gradle.kts